You may have a feeling that someone you know isn't OK, and may benefit from counselling.

 What you can do to support someone

 - Approach the person with your observations, and express your care and concern.

 - Listen to the person - try your best to set aside judgement, and don't rush to fix or advise.

 - Ask the person "How can I help?".

 - Encourage them to link in with other people in their support network, consider helpful ways they have coped in the past, and what actions they could take now.

 - Encourage them to seek professional help if necessary.

-- Be realistic about what you can offer - don't get involved beyond what seems comfortable or appropriate to you
+- Be realistic about what you can offer - don't get involved beyond your boundaries or role.

-Please call us if you are uncertain about making a referral, or you are worried about someone.
-Staff at Counselling and Psychological Services welcome the opportunity to help in this way.
-If you are concerned about the seriousness or urgency of a problem but the person is unwilling to be referred, please discuss it with us.
+Please call us if you are uncertain about making a referral or you are worried about someone.
+If you are concerned about the seriousness or urgency of a problem but the person is unwilling to be referred, you can discuss it with us.

-If you are a Staff member worried about a student, please refer to more specific information hereabout how you can support a student of concern.
+If you are a staff member worried about a student, please refer to our students at risk page.